-Areas Without Severe Limitations for OWTS.
-There are areas along the County Coast where the limitations for individual OWTS are not so severe.
-There are only four subdivisions where new OWTS can be installed on most vacant lots: Fort Ross Highlands, The Sea Ranch, and Timber Cove.
+Areas without Severe Limitations for OWTSs

+There are areas along the Sonoma Coast where the limitations for individual OWTSs are not so severe.
+There are only four subdivisions where new OWTSs can be installed on most vacant lots: Fort Ross Highlands, The Sea Ranch, and Timber Cove.
 Even at The Sea Ranch and Timber Cove, there is concern about the cumulative impacts of OWTS discharges as the areas become more developed.

 Fort Ross Highlands.
-Constraints to OWTS in this area include shallow soils and high groundwater in winter.
+Constraints to OWTSs in this area include shallow soils and high groundwater in winter.

 The Sea Ranch.
 The Sea Ranch has complex topography and soils.
 Two sewage treatment plants owned by the Sonoma County Water Agency serve units at the north end and in the central area of The Sea Ranch (see "Sewer Services" below).
-The remainder of the community is served by individual OWTS.
-An on-site wastewater management district oversees the monitoring and compliance of the OWTS and reports to the North Coast RWQCB and the PRMD annually.
-Over the last 10 years, the majority of OWTS have been permitted in the commons area due to the presence of good soil (Baywood fine sandy loam) and adequate depth to groundwater.
-Some homes are over 1/4 mile from this disposal site in the commons area because the lot is too small or the soil is too shallow to support an OWTS.
-As of March 2006 the commons area still contained room for additional clustered OWTS.
-The County PRMD anticipates construction of more drip dispersal and at-grade alternative OWTS in the future at The Sea Ranch, as these alternative systems take up less area than many other standard and alternative systems (see "Alternatives to Standard Individual Septic Systems" below).
-A common disposal system should be considered to reduce the large number of individual leach lines across The Sea Ranch.
-Many homes could use one septic tank, or many septic tanks could combine into a transmission line that then flows to a common leachfield.
-The Sea Ranch Central Sanitation Zone should be expanded to include the Sea Ranch Lodge and Blackpoint Beach, the areas with the most OWTS problems and where breakout of wastewater has occurred on the bluffs.
+The remainder of the community is served by individual OWTSs.
+An on-site wastewater management district oversees the monitoring and compliance of the OWTSs and reports to the North Coast RWQCB and Permit Sonoma annually.
+Over the last 10 years, the majority of OWTSs have been permitted in the commons area due to the presence of good soil (Baywood fine sandy loam) and adequate depth to groundwater.
+Some homes are over 1/4 mile from this disposal site in the commons area because the lot is too small or the soil is too shallow to support OWTSs.
+As of March 2006 the commons area still contained room for additional clustered OWTSs.
+Permit Sonoma anticipates construction of more drip dispersal and at-grade alternative OWTSs in the future at The